 Stock compensation expenses.
-On January 1, 2006, we adopted SFAS No. 123(revised 2004), Share-Based Payment, which requires the Company to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases related to the Employee Stock Purchase Plan ("employee stock purchases").
+On January 1, 2006, we adopted SFAS No. 123 (revised) 2004), Share-Based Payment, which requires the Company to recognize compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases related to the Employee Stock Purchase Plan ("employee stock purchases").
 We adopted SFAS No. 123(R) using the modified prospective transition method, which requires the application of the accounting standard as of January 1, 2006, the first day of our fiscal year 2006.
 In accordance with the modified prospective transition method, our consolidated financial statements for prior periods have not been restated to reflect, and do not include, the impact of SFAS No. 123(R).
-Stock-based compensation expense recognized under SFAS No. 123(R) for the year ended December 31, 2006 was \$1.9 million and \$0.2 million in our continuing operations and discontinued operations, respectively.
-This stock-based compensation expense was related to employee stock options and the employee stock purchase plan and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, and research and development expenses.
+Stock-based compensation expense recognized under SFAS No. 123(R) for the year ended December 31, 2007 was \$2.3 million and \$0.1 million in our continuing operations and discontinued operations, respectively.
+Stock-based compensation expense recognized under SFAS No. 123(R) for the year encoded under SFAS No. 123(R) for the year encoded operations, respectively.
+This stock-based compensation expense was related to employee stock options and the employee stock purchase plan and was recorded as a component of cost of product revenues, sales and marketing expenses, general and administrative expenses, research and development expenses and discontinued operations.